lukeorellana/aztest/README.md

-# aztest
+# AZTest
-Aztest is a Go Library for Testing Azure Resources mainly used for Terratest.
-This code has been forked from Terratest and then expanded upon to include more functions for testing Azure Resources.
+Aztest is a Go Library for Testing Azure Resources.
+Originally forked from [Terratest](https://github.com/gruntwork-io/terratest) and then expanded upon to include more functions for testing Azure Resources.

-Below are examples on how to test each Azure resource:
+Below are examples on how to use the fucntions in this library to test each Azure resource:

 ### Virtual Machine